ministryofjustice/moj-frontend/docs/service-patterns/appointment.md

 {% endtab %}
 {% tab "Sub-patterns" %}

-Service patterns can be broken down into service sub-patterns, for example prepare to apply.
+Service patterns can be broken down into service sub-patterns, for example prepare to book an appointment.
 Each sub-pattern has steps, for example check eligibility.
 You do not need to use all of the sub-patterns and steps.
 Consider which are appropriate for your service.

 ### People arranging, managing and attending appointments: sub-patterns and steps